dbvisel/canvasdemo/README.md

 To run this locally, _npm install_, then _npm start_.
 Build with _npm run build_.

+Still images are generated with a build step: _npm run make-images_, which screenshots all the images and puts them in _/public/images_.

 ## Issues

  - Throbbers aren't wonderful.
  - Dragging isn't wonderful & I suspect there's something buggy in my implementation of it.
  - Performance isn't wonderful because it's a bunch of iframes!
+ - if you maximize, header select doesn't notice.

 ## Demo needs